micmejia/bible-dump/NKJV/Exodus/Exod 25.md

 It shall be made of a talent of pure gold, with all these utensils.

 ###### 40
-And see to it that you make _them_ according to the pattern which was shown you on the mountain. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 501 Nelson Pl, Nashville, TN 37214 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences ### Footnotes [^a]: Exodus 25:2 _heave offering_ [^b]: Exodus 25:5 Or _dolphin_ [^c]: Exodus 25:8 _sacred place_
+And see to it that you make _them_ according to the pattern which was shown you on the mountain.